 Monitoring and reporting of operational risks occur within the business, legal entity and international risk oversight functions, as well as decision-making forums such as the Business Risk Committee ('BRC') and the RMC.
-Regional committees such as the International Senior Risk and Controls Committee also monitor and incorporate the material risks of the Company in forming its regional risk assessment and facilitate the identification of common themes across international entities.

-4.10 Market risk
+4.9 Market risk

 Market risk is the risk to a firm's financial condition arising as a result of adverse movements in markets, such as foreign currency exchange rates, interest rates and equity and commodity prices.
 It is a systemic risk; movements in markets are beyond the control of the Company.
 Market risk to the Company is reviewed in two contexts: impact on the balance sheet and impact on revenues and profitability.